bkestelman/easy-nginx-docker/README.md

 You can multiple containers on different ports using the same tag.

 To run different versions of your site, clone easy-nginx-docker again (rename the first one).

+## Feedback
+Please open an issue to report a bug or request a feature.
+The goal of this project is to make setting up a site as quick and easy as possible!